Clivern/Pindo/README.rst

 Note
 ====

-This project has been set up using PyScaffold 4.1.1.
-For details and usage information on PyScaffold see https://pyscaffold.org/.
+This project is created and maintained for Interpret. see https://github.com/Clivern/Interpret